Warface

-Warface is a free-to-play online first-person shooter video game developed by Crytek Kiev, co-produced by Crytek Seoul, and published by My.com.
-The full version of the game was released on October 21, 2013 as playable in North America and Europe.
+Warface: Clutch (formerly known as Warface) is a free-to-play online first-person shooter video game developed by Crytek Kiev, co-produced by Crytek Seoul, and published by My.com.
+The full version of the game was released on 21 October 2013 as playable in North America and Europe.
 The game was developed with Crytek's in-house CryEngine 3.
-Warface centers around online firefights in player versus player (PvP) matches, with microtransactions allowing players to purchase weapons, equipment, and cosmetic gear.
+Warface: Clutch centers around online firefights in player versus player (PvP) matches, with microtransactions allowing players to purchase weapons, equipment, and cosmetic gear.
 The Xbox 360 port, which was developed by Crytek UK, was discontinued in February 2015.
 The console version of the game was relaunched for the PlayStation 4 and Xbox One in 2018 and on the Nintendo Switch in 2020.
-Members of the game's development team split from Crytek Kiev in February 2019 to form a new development studio, Blackwood Games, who will handle future development duties for Warface.
+Members of the game's development team split from Crytek Kiev in February 2019 to form a new development studio, Blackwood Games, who will handle future development duties for Warface: Clutch.
 A tactical shooter spin-off game named Warface: Breakout was released on 26 May 2020 for the PlayStation 4 and Xbox One.

 Gameplay

 Classes and weapons

-Players can choose between five different classes: Sniper, Rifleman, Engineer, Medic, or SED.
-Each class has its own specific combat role, with Medics reviving fallen and healing injured teammates, Engineers restoring and repairing armor and being able to revive SED's, Riflemen providing additional ammunition, SED's for suppressive fire and eliminating large groups of enemies in a short amount of time, and Snipers for engaging in long-range firefights.
+Players can choose between five different classes: Sniper, Rifleman, Engineer, Medic, or SED (humanoid robot).
+Each class has its own specific combat role, with Medics reviving fallen and healing injured teammates, Engineers restoring and repairing armor and being able to revive SEDs, Riflemen providing additional ammunition, SEDs for suppressive fire and eliminating large groups of enemies in a short amount of time, and Snipers for engaging in long-range firefights.

 Each class comes has its own unique weapons and equipment, often split into two categories.
 Riflemen can choose between a variety of assault rifles and light machine guns, and have the ability to distribute ammunition to themselves and other players.
 Snipers can wield bolt-action and semi-automatic marksman and sniper rifles.
 Medics have access to automatic and pump action shotguns, as well as the ability to heal and revive teammates.
-Engineers can use SMGs and personal defense weapons, and can replenish armor, place explosive mines, revive SED's and quickly interact with explosives.
-SED's however, are different as they have access to heavy weaponry, as well as a grenade launcher that does medium damage along with a flash effect.
+Engineers can use SMGs and personal defense weapons, and can replenish armor, place explosive mines, revive SEDs and quickly interact with explosives.
+SEDs however, are different as they have access to heavy weaponry, as well as a grenade launcher that does medium damage along with a flash effect.

 Every class carries a secondary firearm, and an additional melee weapon.
 Each soldier's tool belt is supplied with a hand grenade, and can be modified or expanded with extra smoke or flash-bang grenades.
 The Engineer can also carry anti-personnel mines.
 Weapons have customization slots that can be used to outfit a firearm with scopes, bipods, handles, flash guards, and suppressors.